Shortcrust pastry for Neapolitan pastiera: the recipe that won’t break

 • 1 lemon zest (grated)

-I wrap the shortcrust pastry in plastic wrap and let it rest in the fridge for at least 1 hour.
-Resting is essential to make the pastry more elastic.
+Wrap the shortcrust pastry in plastic wrap and let it rest in the refrigerator for at least 1 hour.
+This step is fundamental: chilling makes the pastry more elastic and easier to work with.

 Author image